karamadai/MPC-Controller/MPC_Writeup.md

 **Predicting with Latency**
 The model predictive controller accounts for latency in mechanical systems by predicting the state of the vehicle at the point of time when the actuation will have an effect (t+latency_time) and then determine the actuator input needed to minimize the cost at the projected state.

 The project uses a latency of 100 milliseconds with 10 time steps and a time interval between  steps as 0.1 (100 milliseconds).
-Hence the actuator values obtained after the first prediction step time is used fed a control input to the simulator.
+Hence the actuator values obtained after the first prediction step time is fed as the control input to the simulator.